e-paj/Tableau-Projects/CASE 1: FDI/README.md

 3. Is there a trend for direct investments for individual sectors?
 4. In what fashion can the sectors be grouped for comparison?
 5. Which sectors reported the highest growth in the past 5 years?
-6. Whihc sectors reported teh highest decline in the past 5 years?
+6. Which sectors reported the highest decline in the past 5 years?
 7. Which sectors reported the most variation overall?
-8. What is teh proportion of investment between sectors from teh FDI perspective?
+8. What is the proportion of investment between sectors from the FDI perspective?
 9. Are there any specific clusters present in the data?
 10. Can we forecast the trend for the following year?